Sign in

 Favorable Growing Conditions

-One of the primary advantages of exporting Kenyan maize is the country’s favorable climate, which allows for a year-round growing season.
-This climatic diversity enables farmers to produce various maize varieties, catering to different market demands.
-According to the Kenyan National Bureau of Statistics (KNBS), maize is one of the most important agricultural commodities in Kenya, accounting for approximately 33% of the total agricultural output in the country.
+A key benefit of exporting Kenyan maize is the nation’s conducive climate, which supports a year-round growing season.
+This climatic variety allows farmers to cultivate different maize types, thereby meeting various market demands.
+According to the Kenyan National Bureau of Statistics (KNBS), maize ranks as one of the foremost agricultural products in Kenya, accounting for about one-third of the total agricultural output in the country.

 Quality of Kenyan Maize